xiaoqie007/regular-investing-in-box/docs/en/README.md

 >Note: Historical data is from [Yahoo Finance (DIS)](https://finance.yahoo.com/quote/dis), and the chart above was created in Google Sheets; you can view the data and chart [here](https://docs.google.com/spreadsheets/d/1Vni-yvkOk7FPixEzQjGa4T7qLa-DzpaQuwlO0xTzrwI/edit?usp=sharing).

-In his [1995 investor letter](https://www.berkshirehathaway.com/letters/1995.html), Buffett relayed this story.
-He bought Disney stock in 1966 at \$0.31 per share, and then sold it a year later for \$0.48 per share, making a profit of 50%.
+In his [1995 investor letter](https://www.berkshirehathaway.com/letters/1995.html), Buffett relayed/rēˈlā/ this story.
+He bought Disney stock in 1966 at \$0.31 per share, and then sold it a year later for \$0.48 per share, making a profit/ˈpräfit/ of 50%.
 Over the next thirty years, Buffett could only watch as Disney stock rose, reaching \$65 in 1995.

 But the story was not over.
-In 1995, Buffett helped Disney purchase Capital Cities/ABC, which he was a shareholder of, and Buffett once again ended up with a 3.6% stake in Disney!
+In 1995, Buffett helped Disney purchase/ˈpərCHəs/ Capital Cities/ABC, which he was a shareholder of, and Buffett once again ended up with a 3.6% stake in Disney!
 He sold his shares within three years, though, and missed out as Disney's stock continued to rise up to \$129 in October of 2019.
-[Business Insider calculated](https://markets.businessinsider.com/news/stocks/warren-buffett-made-20-billion-mistake-by-selling-disney-twice-2019-8-1028484967) that, had Buffett continued to hold 8.3% of Disney through 2019, his shares would be worth \$21 billion, and he would have received \$1.5 billion in dividends.
+[Business Insider calculated](https://markets.businessinsider.com/news/stocks/warren-buffett-made-20-billion-mistake-by-selling-disney-twice-2019-8-1028484967) that, had Buffett continued to hold 8.3% of Disney through 2019, his shares would be worth \$21 billion, and he would have received \$1.5 billion in dividends/ˈdiviˌdend/.

 Of course, this story doesn't mean that Buffett failed in his investment, and he certainly didn't actually "lose" \$22.5 billion.
-After all, he made a profit on Disney, and he didn't just spend the money after selling -- he kept investing according to his strategy, and he has a 55-year track record of around 25% returns.
-Over the past 53 years, not accounting for dividends, Disney has returned just over 19% compounded annually.
+After all, he made a profit on Disney, and he didn't just spend the money after selling -- he kept investing according to his strategy, and he has a 55-year track/trak/ record of around 25% returns.
+Over the past 53 years, not accounting for dividends/ˈdiviˌdend/, Disney has returned just over 19% compounded/ˈkämˌpound/ annually.
 If dividends are taken in to account, Buffett would have been better off holding Disney, but he certainly didn't "lose" as much trading Disney as some people think.

 What this story really tells us is that, over at least two full cycles, value investing, which requires constant focus on price, is not necessarily better than long-term trend investing.